swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 `Regex` also provides ways to select a specific level of "any" matching, without needing to change semantic levels.

 - The **any grapheme cluster** character class is written as `\X` or `CharacterClass.anyGraphemeCluster`, and matches from the current location up to the next grapheme cluster boundary.
+This includes matching newlines, regardless of any option settings.
 - The **any Unicode scalar** character class is written as `\O` or `CharacterClass.anyUnicodeScalar`, and matches exactly one Unicode scalar value at the current location.
+This includes matching newlines, regardless of any option settings, but only the first scalar in an `\r\n` cluster.

 #### Decimal and hexadecimal digits